shieldon-io/document-translations/en/guide/cakephp.md

 # CakePHP

-CakePHP is an open-source web framework, following the MVC approach, is one of the most popular framework in PHP community.
+CakePHP is an open-source web framework, following the MVC approach, which is one of the most popular frameworks in the PHP community.

 This guide has been tested successfully in version `3.8`, I think it can be used older versions as well.